graphaware/neo4j-algorithms/README.md

 * get rid of todos in the code
 * make sure the database doesn't have to be empty
 * create a decent library of distributions and pre-configured generators
+* document (and enforce) maximum supported numbers of nodes and relationships

 <a name="algos"/>